approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 ## RUNNING THE SHAPES WEB APP WITHOUT APPROOV

-Now that you have completed the deployment of your web app with one of your preferred web servers is time to see how it works.
+Now that you have completed the deployment of your web app with one of your preferred web servers it is time to see how it works.

-In the home page you can see three buttons, and you should now click in the `UNPROTECTED` button and you should now see the Shapes unprotected web app:
+In the home page you can see three buttons, and you should now click in the `UNPROTECTED` button to see the unprotected Shapes web app":

 <p>
   <img src="/readme-images/unprotected-homepage.png" width="480" title="Shapes unprotected web app home page">